 ON con.session_id = ses.session_id

-CROSS APPLY sys.dm_exec_sql_text(er.sql_handle) as qt
+OUTER APPLY sys.dm_exec_sql_text(er.sql_handle) AS qt

-AND er.session_id > 50
+AND er.session_id != @@SPID

 ORDER BY

-er.blocking_session_id DESC
+er.blocking_session_id DESC,

 END